Iron ore jumps to five-week high on improved China data, stimulus

-The benchmark iron ore SZZFU3 on the Singapore Exchange was 1.37% higher at $116 a metric ton, the highest since July 26.

-The most-traded iron ore futures on China's Dalian Commodity Exchange (DCE) DCIOcv1 were up 3.11% at 845.5 yuan a metric ton, as of 0215 GMT, their highest since Aug.
+The most-traded iron ore futures on China's Dalian Commodity Exchange (DCE) DCIOcv1 ended daytime trading 3.54% higher at 849 yuan ($116.47) a metric ton, the highest since Aug.
 1.

+The benchmark iron ore SZZFU3 on the Singapore Exchange was 1.9% higher at $116.6 a metric ton, as of 0731 GMT, the highest since July 26.

-"The latest flurry of macroeconomic stimulus largely boosted sentiment ... and attention needed to be paid to the low inventories in the industrial chain," analysts at Huatai Futures said in a note.
+"The latest flurry of macroeconomic stimulus largely boosted sentiment," analysts at Huatai Futures said in a note.

 "If steel consumption improves further, demand for iron ore from steelmakers will be sustained."